SierraSoftworks/blog/src/projects/wkd.md

 so just keep that in mind.
 (The biggest culprit so far is Chainsaw Suit)

 There is also a problem with certain pages in some comics, this results in the HTML library not replacing "&gt;" with ">" as it should.
-A temporary fix for this is to add an additional XPath query to your current one ( use "|" to seperate queries) which has "&amp;gt;" in the place of "&gt;".
+A temporary fix for this is to add an additional XPath query to your current one ( use "|" to separate queries) which has "&amp;gt;" in the place of "&gt;".
 This should fix the problems for the time being.